 Windy conditions, which cause more rapid cooling of the skin and body

-Alcohol or drug intoxication that results in prolonged exposure to extreme cold
+Alcohol or drug intoxication that results in impaired sensitivity to the cold

 What are the symptoms of frostbite?